| Activities

 of Law of McGill University and the International Commission of Jurists.
 It

-took place on 14 October 2003.
+took place on 14 October 2003. * What's going on

 in Montreal concerning Europe